Omkar211202/Omkar_Notes/content/MBA/Macroeconomics.md

 	SLR: statuary liquidity ratio: min% of net demand time liabilities maintained by banks with RBI.
 	CRR: cash reserve ratio:  min% of net demand time liabilities maintained by banks with themselves
 - Open market operations: buying and selling bonds or securities on behalf the govt. as per the situations.
-- selective credit control.
+- selective credit control: giving credit to only sectors and prohibiting credit to others for a balanced growth.
-- moral suasion.
+- moral suasion: pressure banks due to regulatory power.
-- margin requirements.
+- margin requirements: Deciding down payments and Collateral value for giving credit.

 ---
 ## Fiscal Policy:

-tries to promote economic stability.
+aim; tries to promote economic stability.

+- Capital in nature indicate creation or depletion of assets and liabilities for the govt.
+- Revenue in nature indicate working monetary needs like payment of salaries to govt employees etc.

 budget:
 - Capital Receipts.